bmlt-enabled/nacc/nacc2/README.md

 Look at the "index.html" file for a more verbose version of this.

-You can call it with a number of input parameters:
+You can call it with up to 7 input parameters (which must be called in the following order:

-- A string, with the DOM ID of the DOM element that will contain this instance.
-It will usually be an empty div element, but can be any block-level DOM element.
-This is the only required parameter.
+1. A string, with the DOM ID of the DOM element that will contain this instance.
+It will usually be an empty `<div>` element, but can be any block-level DOM element.
+This is the only **required** parameter.
 - A string, indicating the style.
 Leave blank/null for default gray.
 The "BT" style would be 'NA-BT', as that is the CSS name it has been given.
 - A string, with the language selector (Example: 'en' -the default-, 'es' -Spanish-, etc.).
 Currently, these languages are supported:
     - English ('en').
 This is also the default.